Symposium Presenters and Sessions for 2025

 | Remote, Hybrid and In Control: Setting Expectations for SuccessPresenter: Tami ParkerSession DescriptionAs remote and hybrid work arrangements grow, small businesses must establish clear policies, set expectations, and ensure compliance.
 This session will provide a sample Work from Home Policy and guidance on implementing a trial period to assess remote employee performance.
 We’ll discuss how to communicate remote work limitations fairly and transparently, ensuring employees understand why some roles require in-office presence.
 Additionally, participants will learn best practices for sourcing top talent nationwide through strategic remote job postings.
 Finally, we’ll cover multi-state employment compliance, highlighting key legal considerations when hiring employees outside of Colorado.
 Attendees will leave with practical tools to build a sustainable and compliant remote workforce.
 About Tami ParkerTami Parker is the CEO of UNIcycle Business Consulting, an HR consulting firm.
 With a strong background in business strategy and HR, she helps small businesses navigate complex challenges by breaking down issues into their impact on customers, employees, and owners.
 Tami takes a practical approach, translating intangible factors like "sweat equity" and "mental fatigue" into actionable, quantifiable adjustments that support businesses through legal compliance and improve their bottom line. |

 ![]() | Registered Apprenticeship in ColoradoPresenter: Drew GrissomSession DescriptionThis presentation will provide an overview of the Registered Apprenticeship model and the landscape of Registered Apprenticeship in Colorado.
 At the end of the presentation, participants will understand the benefits of Registered Apprenticeship and how it can be used as a tool for workforce development.
-The presentation will include tools and resources to engage in the Registered Apprenticeship system.
-As well as ongoing training opportunities.
+The presentation will include tools and resources, as well as ongoing training opportunities to engage in the Registered Apprenticeship system.
 About Drew GrissomDrew Grissom is a Career Services Specialist with the Colorado Department of Labor and Employment’s Office of the Future of Work.
 With a diverse background in social services, Drew previously worked as a Child Welfare Social Worker for the State of Idaho and as a Program Manager at the Denver Indian Center.
 Since joining the Colorado Department of Labor and Employment in 2019, he has become a subject matter expert in workforce development programs.
 Drew holds a bachelor's from The Evergreen State College and a master's in Social Work from Eastern Washington University.

 |